Who is Mikki Tiamo?

 My girlfriends have been amazing and we have been out on several occasions as a group in Manchester, Leeds and Liverpool.

-Now let’s be clear here, I have always been quite feminine as a man and make more than a passible woman.
+Now let’s be clear here, I have always been quite feminine and make more than a passible woman.
 Those who’ve known me for a long time have actually been shocked when they have met Mikki for the first time.
-The standard greeting over the past year has been, “Wow!”
+The standard greeting over 2020 and 2021 has been, “Wow!”

 The hardest thing for me was coming out as Mikki to my parents.
-I’d told my mum a number of times over the phone and she’s pushed the conversation away each time so I thought “Fuck it” and got dressed up, had my make up done by my friend Paul Heaton of Born UK and put on my highest heels then went round to my parent’s house as Mikki.
+I’d told my mum a number of times over the phone and she’s pushed the conversation away each time so I thought “Fuck it!”

 On arrival, I walked in and shouted “Hiya”.
 The look on my dads face first of all was “WTF!” but he immediately came to me and threw his arms around me and said, “I knew you weren’t playing around when you told us but your mum wouldn’t have it”.
 “I am shocked though.”